developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/enumeratescanners/index.md

 **SCANNER_CONNECTION_STATE** [String]:

 **SCANNER_IDENTIFIER** [String]: in each scanner info bundle for each scanner supported in the device (introduced in DataWedge 6.5).
-Both parameters are supported in DataWedge 6.6; the scanner identifier value takes precedence if both are present in the code.
+Both parameters are supported in DataWedge 6.6; the scanner identifier value takes precedence if an index also is referenced in the code.

 **Possible values**: